InternetOfUs/streambase/README.md

 ## Server

-* The testing server instance of ILogbase can be found at https://wenet.u-hopper.com/dev/streambase
+* The Production server instance of ILogbase can be found at https://internetofus.u-hopper.com/prod/streambase (only for internal components)
-* The testing server instance of Commons APIs can be found at https://wenet.u-hopper.com/dev/api/commons
+* The Production server instance of Commons APIs can be found at https://internetofus.u-hopper.com/prod/api/commons

 ## Documentation